lateralblast/bam/README.md

 As such it uses CLI tools like SSH/racadm rather than web based APIs such as redshift.
 I found redshift APIs to be totally unreliable and thus results were not repeatable.

+This module is based somewhat on my previous generic virtualisation ansible module:

 https://github.com/lateralblast/vamp

 This is Ansible module is designed to be generic and extensible.